-- 1. Students are liable for violation of State Law GS 18B-302 while on University premises: 18B-302 Sale to or Purchase by Underage Persons - a.
-Sale It shall be unlawful for any person to: - I. Sell or give malt beverages or unfortified wine to anyone less than 21 years old; or - II.
+1. Students are liable for violation of State Law GS 18B-302 while on University premises: 18B-302 Sale to or Purchase by Underage Persons a.
+Sale - It shall be unlawful for any person to:

+I. Sell or give malt beverages or unfortified wine to anyone less than 21 years old; or

+- II.
 Sell or give fortified wine, spirituous liquor, or mixed beverages to anyone less than 21 years old. - b.
-Purchase or Possession It shall be unlawful for: - I. A person less than 21 years old to purchase, to attempt to purchase, or to possess malt beverages or unfortified wine; or section shall be guilty of a misdemeanor punishable by a fine of up to five hundred dollars (\$500.00) or imprisonment for not more than six months, or both, at the discretion of the court.
+Purchase or Possession It shall be unlawful for:

+I. A person less than 21 years old to purchase, to attempt to purchase, or to possess malt beverages or unfortified wine; or c.
+Aider and Abettor section shall be guilty of a misdemeanor punishable by a fine of up to five hundred dollars (\$500.00) or imprisonment for not more than six months, or both, at the discretion of the court.

-- II.
-A person less than 2l years old to purchase, to attempt to purchase, or possess fortified wine, spirituous liquor, or mixed beverages. - c.
-Aider and Abettor - I. By Underage Person Any person under the lawful age to purchase and who aids or abets another in violation of subsection (a) or (b) of this more than two years, or both, at the discretion of the court.
+II.
+A person less than 2l years old to purchase, to attempt to purchase, or possess fortified wine, spirituous liquor, or mixed beverages.

-- II.
-By Person over Lawful Age Any person who is over the lawful age to purchase and who aids or abets another in violation of subsection (a) - or (b) of this section shall be guilty of a misdemeanor punishable by a fine of up to two thousand dollars (\$2,000) or imprisonment for not
+I. By Underage Person - Any person under the lawful age to purchase and who aids or abets another in violation of subsection (a) or (b) of this or (b) of this section shall be guilty of a misdemeanor punishable by a fine of up to two thousand dollars (\$2,000) or imprisonment for not more than two years, or both, at the discretion of the court.